clux/shipcat/doc/templates.md

   INTERNAL_AUTH_CLIENTSECRET: "{{ kong.consumers['my-service'].oauth_client_secret | as_secret }}"
 ```

-The first two are filled in from the `base_urls` map in `shipcat.conf` for the region, while the second ones are fetched from `kong.consumers` for the service after first fetching the values from vault.
+The first two are filled in from the `base_urls` map in `shipcat.conf` for the region, while the other ones are fetched from `kong.consumers` for the service after first fetching the values from vault.

 The `| as_secret` template function lets shipcat know that this evar should be mounted as a kubernetes secret and not visible in plaintext on a kube dashboard.